gaissmai/bart/README.md

 A `bart.Lite` wrapper is also included, this is ideal for simple IP ACLs (access-control-lists) with plain true/false results and no payload.
-Lite is just a convenience wrapper for Table, instantiated with an empty struct as payload.

-Lite wraps or adapts some methods where needed or delegates almost all other methods unmodified to the underlying Table.
+Lite wraps or adapts some methods where needed and delegates almost all other methods unmodified to the underlying Table.
 Some delegated methods are pointless without a payload.